dfds/dojo/lowLevelWalkthrough/README.md

 cd ..
 ```

-## Sharing images and running in a pipeline
+## 6 - Sharing images and running in a pipeline

-It is very nice to be able to build images locally and test them out but just like with the terraform state you might want to work together as a team.
+It is very nice to be able to build images locally and test them out but just like with the Terraform state you might want to work together as a team.
 To do so you would need to share the images with your team members and the process for doing so in DFDS is through a pipeline.

 In the root workshop folder you will be able to see a file named azure-pipeline.
 This is the final yaml description of the pipeline for this project.

-If you inspect it you will see that the first part os about behavior of the pipeline.
-Triggers, build agent etc.

-The next part about Stages is the exciting part since this is where your application is actually built.

-The first stage of the pipeline is used to validate if the neccesary input is available.
-If it is not there is no reason to wait for the pipeline to fail since we already know it based on this.

-Next one is building the docker image.
-Just like we did locally, we can build the docker image through our pipeline and make an image for the container available.
+But if you look at line 40 through 60 you can see the steps performed to build the image through a build agent and afterwards publish the image in the shared container repository for DFDS.

-Right after the build step there is a push task.
-In DFDS the DED team provides a service connection for new projects in ADO for those that need access to the shared docker repository.
-This one is hosted in AWS and can be seen in the push step as awsCredentials.
-The rest of the arguments is for our image like the name of it, which repository it should be pushed to and which tag it should have.
-Since you can have multiple builds of your image and some of them failing it is very handy to have a history in case you need to use a previous one.
-For ease of naming the tag is set to the build id so ensure it is unique.

-This is set to trigger on any changes to master so we would be able to push new images if the code in here is change.
-Always keeping it up to date.
+Since the images published here can be, and most often are, used for production we disapprove of pushes from a local machine.
+Instead we encourage people to push here from a pipeline to keep it versioned, consistent and automated.

+If your team needs to publish images you can request an AWS service connection inside your Azure DevOps project which allows your team to push images for prod use.
+If you want more control with your images you can run [your own repository](https://playbooks.dfds.cloud/training/ecr-capability.html) and be responsible for creating your own sub repos and the access levels

+Once an image is published in the repon it can be pulled from your colleagues machines.
+Lets pretend that somebody published an image for us that we want to run locally to see how it works together with the terraform that we have been building.

-If you do a saml2aws login and choose the ECR-Pull role with
+If you do a saml2aws login and choose the [ECR-Pull role](https://playbooks.dfds.cloud/training/ecr-local.html) with

 ```bash
 saml2aws login --force